 If you need to hang your banner on a brick wall or similar surface, we’d recommend using screws or hooks.
 This method will require you to drill into the wall, so make sure you only do this as a more permanent option.
 We recommend using washers with screws so the screws will fit through the grommet yet still provide needed stability.
 The other options for displaying banners on walls can include double sided tape or even certain glues.
 Due to potential damage to your banner and the permanent nature of these methods we don’t recommend either.

-Suspend Between Posts
+Suspended Between Posts

 Suspending or hanging a banner between posts is another common display method.
 We’d recommend including grommets on all four corners to allow the banner to be pulled taut between posts.
 This can be accomplished using rope, zip ties, or screws to secure the banner (wooden posts are ideal for using screws).
 Hooks can also be installed into the posts to utilize the included grommets of your banner.
 For larger banners we recommend using a middle post.
 This will help keep your banner taut, providing the best appearance and helping avoid potential damage in extremely windy conditions.
 We always recommend taking down banners in extreme weather conditions while mesh banners will be the best option for areas that are often windy.

-Hang From an Awning or Ceiling
+Hanging From an Awning or Ceiling

 Banners are often hung from a higher point using rope or string.
 Grommets are the obvious choice, with rope or string being used for the hanging.
 Make sure the rope is long enough to feed through the grommets and back to the anchor point of the rope.
 As noted elsewhere, metal chains, fishing line and the like can also be used.
 However, we have found rope to be your best option.
 The aesthetics of the different materials will also play a role in which one you choose.

-Display on a Flagpole
+Displayed on a Flagpole

 Displaying a banner on a flagpole can be accomplished using either grommets or a pole pocket.
-With grommets, use metal hanging clips or zip ties to secure to a poll.
+With grommets, use metal hanging clips or zip ties to secure to a pole.
 Remember to make sure the pole is designed to fit the ¼” clips.
 Pole pockets are ideal for sliding a flagpole through the top or bottom of the banner.
 Though in both of these cases this is not the recommended use and we offer custom flags that can be displayed on flagpoles.

 Note: Our pole pockets are 3” in diameter.